Mullet MadJack: Best Builds and Loadouts for Fast Runs

 • Ignoring reload or swap downtime: big damage numbers do not matter if the weapon keeps forcing dead seconds.

-• Taking every defensive offer: one good sustain tool is valuable; a full defensive stack often kills momentum.
+• Taking every defensive offer: one good sustain tool is valuable; a full defensive stack kills momentum.

 Was this guide helpful?